mjmccaffrey/marquee/README.md

 Shortly after our son's graduation came our 27th wedding anniversary, hence the large gold numerals.

+<b>Version 3.0.0 represents a substantial amount of hardware and software work, including the following:
+* Added dimmers, allowing independent control of each bulb's brightness.
+* Added new Dimmer, Executor and Mode classes.
+* Added a 4-button remote control and receiver.
+* Revamped the wiring and electrical components.</b>

 Version 2.2.0 includes the following:
 * Moved most of the main application code into the new class Player.
 * Added the initial fetching and subsequent tracking of the state of the lights.